-VGP) for Ccalcium, Sselenium, cCopper, mMagnesium, iIron, and zZinc, while pPotassium and sSodium were as determined using a flame photometer (please give the information of instrument as suggested previously for AAS).
-Water-soluble Water-soluble vitamins such as thiamine, riboflavin, niacin, pantothenic acid, pyridoxine, and folic acid were determined using the AOAC (year?)method of analysis (17).
+The mineral contents were determined in a dilute solution of the ashed samples according to the method outlined in AOAC (17) using Atomic Absorption Spectrophotometer (AAS) (210 VGP) for calcium, selenium, copper, magnesium, iron, and zinc, while potassium and sodium were determined using a flame photometer (please give the information of instrument as suggested previously for AAS).
+Water-soluble vitamins such as thiamine, riboflavin, niacin, pantothenic acid, pyridoxine, and folic acid were determined using the AOAC (year?)
+(17).